ansible-collections/overview/README.rst

   * Ansible Collections:

     * Can be released independently of ansible-base and Ansible, at whatever release cycle/cadence the collection maintainer prefers.
-    * Will have their own repo (GitHub, GitLab, etc) with dedicated backlog, i.e. no more shared massive issue & PR backlog.
+    * Will have their own repo (GitHub, GitLab, etc) with dedicated backlog, i.e. no more shared massive issue & PR backlog
     * Should still have CI testing and in many cases can be tested more thoroughly

 * The released package of Ansible 2.10 will pull in ``ansible-base`` and the various community collections that were previously a part of ``ansible/ansible``